Aimee Mann

 In 1982, Mann co-formed the trio The Young Snakes, a band she’s called “a little punk noise-art outfit.”
 The group recorded the song “Brains and Eggs” in 1981 and a five-song EP, Bark Along with The Young Snakes, released in 1983 on Ambiguous Records.
 In 2004, Lemon Recordings issued the 14-track The Young Snakes Featuring Aimee Mann.

 In 2020, she told the Los Angeles Times that she left the group in early 1983 because her bandmates didn’t want her to write love songs and/or tunes they considered overly melodic.
-That issue began resolving itself as soon as she met Indiana-born Michael Hausman, then the drummer for The Dark, a quintet that made the finals at the 1981 WBCN Rock ‘n’ Roll Rumble.
+That issue began resolving itself as soon as she met Pennsylvania-born Michael Hausman, then the drummer for The Dark, a quintet that made the finals at the 1981 WBCN Rock ‘n’ Roll Rumble.

 ‘Til Tuesday, Rock ‘n’ Roll Rumble